Colonial architecture

-Colonial architecture is an hybrid architectural style that arose as colonists combined architectural styles from their country of origin with design characteristics of the invaded country.
+Colonial architecture is a hybrid architectural style that arose as colonists combined architectural styles from their country of origin with design characteristics of the settled country.
 Colonists frequently built houses and buildings in a style that was familiar to them but with local characteristics more suited to their new climate.

-In recent years, people in the interior design community are beginning to acknowledge the baggage the term might have - and to explore how the style may be appreciated whilst also acknowledging the harm and trauma of the Colonial era.

 Below are links to specific articles about colonial architecture, specifically the modern colonies:

 Spanish colonial architecture

-Spanish Colonial architecture is still found in the former colonies of the Spanish Empire in the Americas and in the Philippines.
+Spanish colonial architecture is still found in the former colonies of the Spanish Empire in the Americas and in the Philippines.
 In Mexico, it is found in the Historic center of Mexico City, Puebla, Zacatecas, Querétaro, Guanajuato, and Morelia.
 Antigua Guatemala in Guatemala is also known for its well-preserved Spanish colonial style architecture.
 Other cities known for Spanish colonial heritage are Ciudad Colonial of Santo Domingo, the ports of Cartagena, Colombia, and Old San Juan in Puerto Rico.